How to Use Product Reviews to Optimize Merchandising Strategies and Increase Profits

 Next, you want to apply the above strategy for digital ad product collections, as well as to boost ROAS.
 This is not just about displaying average reviews in marketing (PPC) to entice new shoppers.
 It’s about using multi-parameter product-sorting to create product groupings (for ads) that are more likely to convert.

 This means filtering your product feeds for Google Shopping and Facebook dynamic ads so that your best reviewed products take priority.
+Resources like this Hyros Review can help in this area.
 This way, when a potential customer clicks through to see your product reviews, you have a better chance of converting.

 3. Streamlining Shopping Experience with Rating Filters